Halloween Dental Tips for Trick-or-Treating in Charlotte, NC

 You’re probably already dreading the thought of taking your kids to the dentist for a post-Halloween check-up.
 If your kids are totally cool with seeing the dentist, then you are way better off than most parents.
-According to a study done in 2013, out of the 240 children who were part of the study, 74.1% are found to have dental fear or dental anxiety and ranged from mild to severe anxiety.
+According to a recent study, out of the 240 children who were part of the study, 74.1% are found to have dental fear or dental anxiety and ranged from mild to severe anxiety.

 Imagine if your kid is a part of that 74.1%.
 There are several ways you can help eliminate dental anxiety.